 Taxpayers who make a material misstatement on a STAR exemption or STAR credit application are subject to penalties.

 A material misstatement means an applicant:

-- claimed a property was his or her primary residence when it was not;
+- claimed a property was their residence when it was not;

 - claimed they had relinquished the STAR exemption on a former primary residence when they knew they had not; or

-- Penalty equal to the greater of $100 or 20% of inappropriately received benefits, not to exceed $2500 (fee goes to assessing unit)
+- a penalty tax, equal to the greater of $100 or 20% of the improperly received exemption benefits, not to exceed $2,500 (penalty tax is retained by assessing unit); and

 - the requirement to repay up to six years of improperly received exemption benefits, plus interest and a $500 processing fee (fee is retained by the assessing unit).